uhppoted/uhppoted-python/README.md

 ID  uint32  controller serial number

 Returns a `GetStatusResponse` with the controller status information.
+If the response does not contain a valid event, the event fields are set to `None`.

 Raises an Exception if the call failed for any reason.
 ```